DAMS

 In progress

-The project consists of the construction of a 335-metre-high clay core rockfill dam, the tallest in the world, on the Vakhsh River.
-The dam will be located in Rogun, a District of Republican Subordination, one of Central Asia's main mountain ranges.
+The Rogun Hydropower Project consists of the construction of a 335-metre-high clay core rockfill dam, the tallest in the world, on the Vakhsh River.
+The dam is located in Pamir, one of Central Asia's main mountain ranges.

-The agreement between Webuild and OJSC “Rogun Hydropower Project” (the state-run company that is coordinating the project) concerns the exploitation of the Rogun’s huge hydroelectric potential and includes four lots.
+The agreement between Webuild and OJSC “Rogun Hydropower Project” (the state-run company that is coordinating the project) concerns the exploitation of the Rogun’s huge hydroelectric potential and includes building according to stages.

 + + +